SturdyFool10/RustStreamDeck/readme.md

 Deckify is now set up and ready to use on your OS of choice!
-You can move the executable and (optional)script to any preferred location, making it easy to launch whenever you need it.
+You can move the executable and script to any preferred location, making it easy to launch whenever you need it.